Mo-Abdalkader/OOP/2 Encapsulation.md

 # Encapsulation:

-**Encapsulation** in Java is the bundling of data (attributes) and methods that operate on that data within a single unit (class).
-It hides the internal state of objects from outside interference and manipulation.
+**Encapsulation** is one of the core principles of object-oriented programming (OOP) that involves bundling data (attributes) and methods (behaviors) that operate on that data within a single unit (class).
+It hides the internal state of objects from outside interference and manipulation, allowing controlled access through defined interfaces (methods).
 Let's demonstrate encapsulation by modifying the Car class:

 **Implementation:**